-PROBLEM CORRECTIVE ACTION I cannot access Make sure the Prestige is turned on and connected to the network. the Internet.
-If the DSL LED is off, refer to Chart A-3 Troubleshooting the DSL LED.
+PROBLEM CORRECTIVE ACTION I cannot access the Internet.
+Make sure the Prestige is turned on and connected to the network.
+If the DSL LED is off, refer to the Problems with the DSL LED section.
 Verify your WAN settings.
-Refer to the WAN Setup chapter (web configurator) or the Internet Access chapter (SMT).
+Refer to the chapter on WAN setup (web configurator) or the section on Internet Access (SMT).
 Make sure you entered the correct user name and password.
 If you use PPPoE pass through, make sure that bridge is turned on.
-See the Menu 1 General Setup chapter for details.
-For wireless stations, check that both the Prestige and wireless station(s) are using the same ESSID, channel and WEP keys (if WEP encryption is activated).
-Internet Check the schedule rules.
-Refer to the Call Scheduling chapter (SMT). connection disconnects.
+See Chapter 14 Menu 1 General Setup for details.
+Internet connection disconnects.
+Check the schedule rules.
+Refer to Chapter 29 Call Scheduling (SMT).
 If you use PPPoA or PPPoE encapsulation, check the idle time-out setting.
-Refer to the WAN chapter (web configurator) or the Remote Node Configuration chapter (SMT).
+Refer to Chapter 6 WAN Setup (web configurator) or Chapter 18 Remote Node Configuration (SMT).
 Contact your ISP.